 In February of 1989 after 14 years as track owner, Harvey Tattersall Jr sold the property to the Waterford Sports Center Inc, a group of silent partners who backed the Korteweg operation.
 The Korteweg‘s K Corporation remained the operating team and promoters of the Speedbowl.
 They teamed up with the local WTWS Channel 26 station in New London, CT to produce a show about the track called ‘Speedbowl ’89.
 While it was originally intended to be a weekly show, only 1 episode aired.
 It recapped the first 6 weeks of the season.
 Below is an episode from early in the season with race highlights and interviews with George & Dan Korteweg.

 The Ceravolo family would defend the SK Modified track championship with their familiar #31, however, Dick Ceravolo would not be the driver.
-After announcing his retirement at the '88 Banquet, "Dickie Doo" left the family operation in the hands of his sons Rick and Todd.
-They chose veteran Bob Potter to drive and he went on to win his 6th Championship at Waterford and gave the Ceravolo family back-to-back SK Modified titles with 2 different drivers.
+After announcing his retirement at the ’88 Banquet, “Dickie Doo” left the family operation in the hands of his sons Rick and Todd.
+They chose veteran Bob Potter to drive and he went on to win his 6th Championship at Waterford.
 Dave Gada won the two longest SK events of the season: the 100-lap Mid Season Championship in July and the 200-lap SK portion of The Showdown in October.
 Ronnie Rocco won the 89-lap Blast Off! event.
 John Anderson and Richie Gallup also won 50-lappers.
 There were 14 different SK Modified feature winners throughout the season.

-2nd generation driver Allan Wohlstrom won both the Strictly Stock points championship as well as the wins title with 6 – including a 30 lapper during Memorial Day Weekend.
-Bud Kuehne (Labor Day Excitement) and John Williams Jr (Autumn Excitement) won the division's two 50-lap events held in September.
+2nd generation driver Allan Wohlstrom won the Strictly Stock points championship and led the division in wins (6) including a 30 lapper during Memorial Day Weekend.
+Bud Kuehne (Labor Day Excitement) and John Williams Jr (Autumn Excitement) won the division’s two 50-lap events held in September.
 This division continued to be highly competitive – there were 15 different feature winners during the season.
 The last 2 events on the 1989 schedule each contained three 20-lap SS races, which produced 6 different feature winners.

 There were 2 Pro Stock open competition events.
 John Rosati won the 50 lapper during the Summer Kick-Off Classic in June while Tony Papale won the 75-lap portion of Autumn Excitement 200 in late September.